jimburton/scrabble/chapters/Chapter1.md

 function such as `fromJust` or `head`, ask yourself whether this is definitely safe to do.

+## Dealing with blanks

+When a blank tile is played, the player nominates a letter that the blank should stand for, and the blank tile keeps that value for the rest of the game.
+The blank contributes zero to the score.

+There are several ways we could deal with blanks in the game.
+We could store blanks on the board like normal tiles and keep a map of positions and letters (`Map Pos Letter`) to lookup the letters blanks stand for.
+We choose to store a `Tile` with the letter the blank stands for on the board, with its score set to zero.
+Clients will take care of interrogating players for the letters to use when they play a blank.

+This approach has the advantage that after being played the tile is treated like any other.
+A disadvantage is that it means the code that plays moves will need an additional parameter, the indices of any letters in a word that were originally blanks (and so whose score should be set to zero).
+It also means that we have to store the whole tile -- the letter and its score -- on the board, rather than just storing the letter and looking up its score when we need it.
+But it means we don't need to check for and accomodate blanks on the board in a lot of code that we'll write later.

 ## The board

 A Scrabble board is a 15x15 matrix of rows and columns, so a natural way to